rebelsky/le21/_assignments/reading-12.md

 * 2c\.
 Understand how scholarly writing differs from popular writing and the conventions appropriate to their audience, purpose, and medium

-**Anticipated uses**: We will use your work on this assignment in our broader discussions of the structure of research papers.
+**Anticipated uses**: We will use your work on this assignment in our broader discussions of writing.
+We may also do an exercise based on this chapter of _Style_.